 - 1975: The University became a public institution under the Board of Trustees of State Universities and Colleges, shifting its structure to an upper-division undergraduate, master's-level and professional institution.

-- 1988: UB joined the University of Maryland System (now known as the University System of Maryland).
+- 1988: The University joined the University of Maryland System (now known as the University System of Maryland).

-- 2007: UB returned to four-year undergraduate education as part of the state's plan for higher education, in response to the increased demand for accessible, high-quality public education.
+- 2007: The University returned to four-year undergraduate education as part of the state's plan for higher education, in response to the increased demand for accessible, high-quality public education.

 Read about The University of Baltimore's presidential history.

 The University of Baltimore is accredited by the Middle States Commission on Higher Education.

 The University also holds specialized accreditations from AACSB International (Merrick School of Business), CALEA (University of Baltimore Police), and other agencies and organizations, and is committed to meet its obligations as outlined in the Higher Education Opportunity Act of 2008 and in other reporting requirements.